PNNL-CompBio/Snekmer/docs/source/getting_started/config.rst

 Parameter Descriptions for ``config.yaml``
 ------------------------------------------

 The base `config.yaml` file contains the parameters which are required in order to run `snekmer model` or `snekmer cluster`.
-These may alternatively be specified from the command line, and Snekmer supports specifying some parameters in a .yaml file (either config.yaml or specified using --configfile when invoking Snekmer) and others using the -C or --config option.
+These may alternatively be specified using command line arguments, and Snekmer supports specifying some parameters in a .yaml file (either config.yaml or specified using --configfile when invoking Snekmer) and others using -C or --config arguments.

 Required Parameters
 ```````````````````